Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions

 holds in the whole domain $x_{1},\ldots,x_{N}\in [0,L].$ Therefore, the system has the total momentum

 and the momentum of a quasiparticle is given by formula (\ref{1}).
-Under zero BCs, the relation is not satisfied.
+Under the zero BCs, the relation is not satisfied.
 Therefore, the system has no definite momentum.
-However, we may define the quasimomentum of an excitation.
-For this purpose, the total wave function $\Psi(x_{1},\ldots,x_{N})$ of the system for the state with one quasiparticle should be presented as a product of the ground-state wave function and a function corresponding to two traveling counter-waves.
-But such representation is not yet known.
-Therefore, we will be based on indirect arguments.
-It is known that the momentum (quasimomentum) of a quasiparticle is quantized by the laws $p_{j}=\hbar 2\pi j/L$ under periodic BCs \cite{bog1947} and $p_{j}=\hbar \pi j/L$ under zero BCs \cite{cazalilla2004,mtjltp2018}.
-The law $p_{j}=\hbar 2\pi j/L$ is related to the fact that, under periodic BCs, the operators of momentum and energy of a free particle correspond to the eigenfunctions $\frac{1}{\sqrt{L}}\exp{(2\pi jx/L)}$ with eigenvalues $p_{j}=\hbar 2\pi j/L$, $\varepsilon_{j}=p_{j}^{2}/2m$.
-Under zero BCs, only the operator of energy has eigenfunctions, namely, $\sqrt{2/L}\cdot\sin{(\pi jx/L)}$.
-In this case, $\varepsilon_{j}=p_{j}^{2}/2m$, where $p_{j}=\hbar \pi j/L$.
-For the system of many interacting bosons, the operator $\hat{\psi}(x,t)$ can be expanded in those basis functions, the Hamiltonian is diagonalized, and we have for quasiparticles $p_{j}=\hbar 2\pi j/L$ ($j=\pm 1, \pm 2, \ldots$) for periodic BCs \cite{bog1947} and $p_{j}=\hbar \pi j/L$ ($j=1, 2, \ldots$) for zero BCs \cite{cazalilla2004,mtjltp2018}.
+To find the formula for the quasimomentum of an excitation, we use the following property.
+It is known that the momentum (quasimomentum) of a quasiparticle is quantized by the law $p_{j}=\hbar 2\pi j/L$ ($j=\pm 1, \pm 2, \ldots$) under the periodic BCs \cite{bog1947} and $p_{j}=\hbar \pi j/L$ ($j=1, 2, \ldots$) under the zero BCs \cite{cazalilla2004,mtujp2019}.
 Starting from these relations, one can guess the formula for the momentum (quasimomentum).

 Consider a periodic system.
 Equations (\ref{2}) yield